Economy of Bahrain

-The economy of Bahrain is heavily dependent upon oil and gas.
+The economy of Bahrain has significantly diversified in recent years to no longer be dependent on oil and gas — as of 2024, the extraction of oil and natural gas is the third biggest sector in the economy.
+Bahrain advocates for a mixed economy system.
 The Bahraini Dinar is the second-highest-valued currency unit in the world.
 Since the late 20th century, Bahrain has heavily invested in the banking and tourism sectors.
-The country's capital, Manama is home to many large financial structures.
-Bahrain's finance industry is very successful.
-In 2008, Bahrain was named the world's fastest growing financial center by the City of London's Global Financial Centres Index.
+In 2008, Bahrain was named the world's fastest-growing financial center by the City of London's Global Financial Centres Index.
 Bahrain's banking and financial services sector, particularly Islamic banking, have benefited from the regional boom driven by demand for oil.
 Petroleum is Bahrain's most exported product, accounting for 60% of export receipts, 70% of government revenues, and 11% of GDP.
-Aluminium is the second most exported product, followed by finance and construction materials.
+Aluminum is the second most exported product, followed by finance and construction materials.

-According to the 2020 Index of Economic Freedom, Bahrain has the fourth freest economy in the Middle East and North Africa region and is the 40th freest economy in the world.
-An alternative index, published by the Fraser Institute, puts Bahrain in 70th place.
+According to the 2020 edition of the Index of Economic Freedom, Bahrain has the fourth-freest economy in the Middle East and North Africa region and is the 40th-freest economy in the world.
+An alternative index places Bahrain at 70th place.
 Bahrain was recognised by the World Bank as a high income economy.

 Economy overview

 Oil and natural gas play a dominant role in Bahrain’s economy.
-Despite efforts to diversify the economy, according to the CIA World Fact Book: oil still comprises 85% of Bahraini budget revenues, meaning throughout the last few years lower world energy prices have generated sizeable budget deficits - about 10% of GDP in 2017 alone.
-Bahrain is a rich country in the middle east and the north africa (MENA) region and its economy depends on oil & gas, international banking and tourism.
+Despite efforts to diversify the economy, according to the CIA World Fact Book, oil still comprises 85% of Bahraini budget revenues, meaning throughout the last few years, lower world energy prices have generated sizeable budget deficits - about 10% of GDP in 2017 alone.
+Bahrain's economy depends on oil and gas, international banking, and tourism.

 In 2003 and 2004, the balance of payments improved due to rising oil prices and increased receipts from the services sector.
 As a result, the current account balance registered a surplus of US$219 million in 2003 and a surplus of US$442 million in 2004, compared to a deficit of US$35 million in 2002.
 Bahrain's gross international reserves increased substantially in 2004 to US$1.6 billion, up from US$1.4 billion in the previous three years (2001-2003).